Bangued: Etymology

-The name Bangued evolved from the Ilocano word "Bangen," which means roadblock, anything that discourages.
-The Spanish spelled it as "bangued."
-The "D" was substituted for the nasal sound of "H." When the Americans came the pronunciation was changed to "bangued."
-To discourage raids in the settlement at Bangued, which is usually situated from Pantoc (now called Penarrubia), "bangen" were placed at the roads leading to the town.
+The name Bangued evolved from the Ilocano word "Bangan," which means roadblock or blockade.

-The Tingguians prevented the Spanish forces from penetrating their area of which they placed roadblocks on all roads leading to the place.
+The Tinguians prevented the Spanish forces from penetrating their area and they placed roadblocks on all roads leading to the place.
 They also cut large logs and threw them to the Abra River to prevent the incoming Spanish colonist and Ilocano settlers from entering the area with the use of their boats and bamboo rafts.
 When the logs reached Nagtalabungan the strength of the currents allowed many of these trees to be left behind for the strong current gets narrower as it bends westwards on its course to the South China Sea across a gap in the Ilocos range, better known as "Banaoang."
-These logs were also made as obstacles and big rocks were placed along the roads which the natives called "bangen."
+These logs were also made as obstacles and big rocks were placed along the roads which the natives called "bangan".

 History

-Pre-colonial period
+Early history

-The early settlers were the Tingguians belonging to the Bago, Itneg, Masadiit, lbanao, and Indayas tribes who later intermarried with the immigrants from Ilocos Sur.
-The Tingguians opposed the Christianization introduced by the Spanish friars who penetrated the eastern settlements.
+The early settlers were the Tinguians belonging to the Bago, Masadiit, lbanao, and Indayas tribes who later intermarried with the immigrants from Ilocos.
+The Tingguians opposed the Christianization introduced by the Spanish friars who, along with their Ilocano subordinates, penetrated the eastern settlements.

-Spanish era
+Spanish period

 In 1598, Augustinian fathers Martin and Minon were able to penetrate the valley and found a "mission" in Bangued.
-A Spanish military garrison was also established to protect the inhabitants from the attacks of the head hunters.
+A Spanish military garrison was also established to protect the inhabitants from the attacks of the headhunters.

 In November 1601, Fray Esteban Marín in the company of an expedition under Captain Mateo de Aranda arrived in Abra but was killed, with his body tied up to a tree, shot by arrows, before being dismembered.

 In 1614, Fr.
 Juan de Pareja, "Conquistador Espiritual" of Abra, arrived with the protection of the Spanish garrison and advanced further to the interior.
 In 1615, Fr.
 Juan Pareja organized Bangued as a mission center and baptized 3,000 Tingguians with the help of their chief, Manuel Dumawal.

 On April 5, 1617, Bangued was created into a ministry by the Augustinians and Fr.
 Pedro Columbo was the first minister.
 Bangued was made an independent mission territory in 1692.

 The construction of the big church in Bangued began in 1722 and was completed in 1807.
 It was about 73 meters long.
 A spacious convento was built adjoining it.
 It later became the Sacred Heart of Jesus Academy, which is now the Holy Spirit Academy, a convent for sisters and a school for girls and boys.

-On July 25, 1861, the Feast of St. James the Great (Apo Senor Santiago), the town was formally inaugurated.
+At July 25, 1861, the Feast of St. James the Great (Apo Senor Santiago), the town was formally inaugurated.

 In August 1898, Fr.
 Inocencio Vega was the last Spanish missionary to work in Bangued.